upb-lea/openmodelica-microgrid-gym/README.md

 The main characteristics of the toolbox are the plug-and-play grid design in OpenModelica and the ready-to-go approach of simply Reinfrocement Learning (RL) agents.

-The OMG toolbox is built upon the [OpenAI Gym environments](https://gym.openai.com/).
+The OMG toolbox is built upon the [OpenAI Gym](https://gym.openai.com/) environment definition framework.
 Therefore, the toolbox is specifically designed for running reinforcement learning algorithms to train agents controlling the Microgrids.